IainStevenson/docker.multi.service.reverse.proxy/src/solution.md

 The containers are given host names to provide a container local dns ability, which will be useful for configuring NGINX.

-The docker orchestration also provides a named network 'mystore'
+The docker orchestration also provides a named network 'myInfo'

 Once the project is run the following commands can be used to examine the container network